mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

    - The TDM task loads (inserts) the entities to the target environment.
    - The user does not set the Override Sync Mode to avoid synchronizing the entities from the source.

-   Click to view the [Override Sync Mode summary table](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution).
+   Click to view the [Override Sync Mode Summary Table](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution).

 6. As a result, if the Sync mode is set to **Do not sync** by the user, or the task is a [delete only](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#delete-entity-without-load) task, the source LU tables are not populated by the LUI sync.

-7. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated the remaining source LU table also remains empty.
+7. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated.
+The remaining source LU table also remains empty.

 ### Step 4 - Add the Target LU Tables to the LU Schema